lume/cli/README.md

 ## TODOs

 - [ ] Add support for JSX (specifically Solid JSX expressions which requires Babel).
-- [ ] Allow overriding of Webpack config.
 - [ ] Allow overriding of Babel config.
-- [x] Don't commit global.js (and its map) on version changes, we can tell people to get it from unpkg, GitHub, and how to build it.
-- [ ] Output both a global.js and global.min.js
 - [x] Source maps!
 Important!
 - [x] Important!
 Don't run `git stash` during version script if there's nothing to stash, otherwise it will pop a previous stash after `npm version` is done.